 Apart from the sting and your reaction to a bite, mosquitoes carry a wide range of pathogens and their consequent diseases, the most prevalent being: dengue; malaria and Chikungunya.
 Nearly 1 billion people a year pick up a disease from a mosquito and mosquitoes are responsible for the deaths of 1 in every 17 people currently alive.*

 All this mosquito-borne disease is on the increase worldwide due to drug, pesticide (DEET), and insecticide resistance, climate change, deteriorating health systems, wars and natural disasters.
 It is not all about mosquitoes either, diseases are caused by many other insects too.
 Insect stings are also on the increase, which isn’t that surprising when there are over 20,000 different species of wasp.
 Other dangerous insects include: tsetse fly, hornets, fleas and no-see-ums that can all cause serious problems for humans.
 Also, arachnids such as Ticks carry the potentially fatal Lymes disease.
 For many years there has been an outbreak of ticks and insects in mainland Europe, including Eastern Europe, Russia and Turkey.
-This year the UK is particularly bad too. incognito®spray and roll-on will protect you against all ticks – the active ingredient has tested 100% effective against them.
+This year the UK is particularly bad too. incognito®spray, roll-on and suncream will protect you against all ticks – the active ingredient has tested 100% effective against them.

 A knock-on effect of global warming, is that mosquitoes are becoming more prevalent, they have begun to carry diseases into areas previously thought safe. e.g. West Nile fever into Greece & the US along with malaria outbreaks in Europe and Chikungunya is endemic throughout the Caribbean & most of South America.